 - It is critical that both parties receive adequate independent legal advice in accordance with the Act before entering the BFA; and

 - It is always best to get legal advice before deciding to draft this, or any, type of BFA.

-If you need assistance drafting a binding financial agreement or require independent legal advice, get in touch with our family lawyers on 1300 544 755.
+If you need assistance drafting a binding financial agreement or require independent legal advice, get in touch with our business lawyers on 1300 544 755.

 Was this article helpful?